PrimaveraDeveloper/lithium/howto/howto-model-hello-world.md

 - `Name`: HelloWorld
 - `Summary`: Provides hello world operations.

 > Controllers provide the means to organize the operations (actions) in a service logically.
-Their name affects the actions' routes and also provide support for more advanced features like having different authorization scopes for different actions.
+Their name affects the actions' routes and also provide support for more advanced features like having different authorization policies for different actions.

 ### Action